enormandeau/stacks_workflow/README.md

   in your dataset (using plink) or remove the loci succeptible to this from your VCF before using vcf_impute.
 See TODO section at the end of this document for a (non-fully implemented) way to check that using plink.
-- **IMPORTANT**: Admixture is a poor choice for cases of samples that with a continuous genetic gratient or a pattern of isolation by distance.
+- **IMPORTANT**: Admixture is a poor choice for cases of samples with a continuous genetic gradient or a pattern of isolation by distance.
 Using a k-nearest neighbors approach may be better in this case.
-- **IMPORTANT**: Large genomic features, like big inversions, can create strong groupings in admixture but that group structure would only apply to small parts of the genome, or even none for complex cases.
+- **IMPORTANT**: Large genomic features, like big inversions, can create strong groupings in admixture but that group structure would only apply to local parts of the genome, or even none for complex cases.
 Here again, using a k-nearest approach may be better.

 #### Advantages of the ancestry-based missing data imputation